List of Monster High characters: Edward "Eddy" Hyde Jr./Mr. Komos

 Mr. Komos (portrayed by Kyle Selig) was a half-human half-Minotaur introduced in the first live-action film, who went to Monster High to work as a teacher.
 He is considered the "cool teacher" and offers Clawdeen guiadance and advice for how to fit in at Monster High.
 Later in the film, he is revealed to be Hyde's son Eddy Hyde Jr. and took his mother's maiden name so no one would discover his connection to his father and enlisted as a teacher Monster High to find his father's formula and use it to destroy Monster High and then the humans for revenge.
 The formula transformed him into a big full-blooded monster with the ability to absorb a monster's powers, taking Draculaura's and Deuce's powers, but then Clawdeen, using Cleo's ICoffin, made Komos look into his own reflection while he was using Deuce's stone stare, petrifying him and returning Draculaura and Deuce's powers.

-In the sequel, Eddie Hyde Jr.'s petrified remains are still on Monster High property.